-Costing $13 million and funded mostly by student fees, it will have about 33,000 square feet in 1.5 stories and a basement.
-It will house a conference area, KU Legal Services for Students, the Sexual Assault Prevention & Education Center, the Emily Taylor Center for Women & Gender Equity, a Reflection Room, a lactation room, and a coffee shop and convenience store.
+Costing $13 million and funded mostly by student fees, it was designed by Perkins + Will architectural firm.
+It has about 33,000 square feet in 1.5 stories and a basement and includes a conference area; the offices of KU Legal Services for Students, the Sexual Assault Prevention & Education Center, and the Emily Taylor Center for Women & Gender Equity; a Reflection Room; a lactation room; and a coffee shop and convenience store.

-As the campus expanded to the south and west, the need for a satellite union became apparent.
+As the campus expanded to the south and west in the 1950s and 1960s, the need for a satellite union became apparent.
 Students approved plans for one in 1968, but only in 1976 were revenue bonds issued that, combined with student fees, paid for a $2.8 million building west of Allen Fieldhouse and south of Green Hall that opened in 1980.